-&lt;sup>67 Cross references-Animals, Ch.
+&lt;sup>68 Cross references-Animals, Ch.
 3; consumption and possession of alcoholic beverages in public places restricted, § 8-5; parks and recreation, Ch.
 9; specific street regulations, § 12-46 et seq.; stopping, standing, parking on streets, § 12-96 et seq.; operation of snowmobiles permitted on certain routes, § 12-172; street requirements in subdivisions, App.
 A, § 401; street lighting requirements in subdivisions, App.
 A, § 403.
 State law reference-Protection of highways, 19 V.S.A.
 1101 et seq.

-paper, written or printed matter, upon or in any way attached to any post, pole, fire alarm box, or other similar structure standing within the limits of the streets or highways of the town without a permit.
+No person shall post, paint or in any way cause to be displayed any showbill, advertisement, paper, written or printed matter, upon or in any way attached to any post, pole, fire alarm box, or other similar structure standing within the limits of the streets or highways of the town without a permit.
 Such reasonable rules and regulations as to manner, method and time may be prescribed by the town manager.
 Such permit may be revoked at any time for cause.
 (Code 1966, Ch.
 3, §7)